SpehleonLP/NornSockets/README.md

 While websockets messages in text mode are forwarded to the game, messages sent in binary mode are interpreted as being for the NornSockets server itself.

-Primarily these are used to read/write files in the server's directory.
+Primarily these are used to read/write files (not really tested but implemented in localserver.cpp).

-It should be reading/writing files in the open game's directory (this does not work).

 ### How to use:
 * Binary message format: